How to Become a Special Education Advocate in 2025

 If I wanted to, I could probably continue this list for days.
 I think it’s a great idea to have a mentor, but not all geographic areas have special education advocates.

-Here are the checklist and slide presentation.
+Here are the checklist.